-If vouchers or gift cards are used, there must be a signed receipt for each distribution to the client, and a signed statement wherein the client acknowledges and agrees to the purpose(s) of and restrictions on the card or voucher.
-The agency is responsible for implementing a mechanism to track all gift cards (vendor/store, card number, amount, etc.) that are purchased or distributed through EFA funding.
+If vouchers or gift cards are used, there must be a signed receipt for each distribution to the client, and a signed statement wherein the client acknowledges and agrees to the purpose(s) of and restrictions on the card or voucher (see Appendix B).
+The agency is responsible for implementing a mechanism to track all gift cards (vendor/store, card number, amount, etc.) that are purchased or distributed through EFA funding (see Appendix C).

-Subrecipients must have written policies that distinguish EFA and other service categories, along with policies to prevent misuse of EFA funds.
+Subrecipients must have written policies that ensures compliance to the EFA SOC and include policies to prevent misuse of EFA funds.